SN00R/Bot4BACS/README.md

 # Bot4BACS

-Here I will create a super nice repo for my project!
+Here I will create a repo for my thesis project!

 ## Get started: